 This means the preservation of genetic material outside its original production context.
-This is done in two ways: cryopreservation (dip-freezing) of genetic material, e.g. semen, oocytes, embryos and DNA; or as live population where animals are kept in zoos and experimental or show farms and research institutions e.g. Mara Research Station, Agricultural Research Council.
+This is done in two ways: cryopreservation (dip-freezing) of genetic material, e.g. semen, oocytes, embryos and DNA; or as live population where animals are kept in zoos and on experimental or show farms.